borkdude/clj-reflector-graal-java11-fix/README.md

 ## The problem

 JDK11 is supported since GraalVM 19.3.0.
-The class `clojure.lang.Reflector` uses a `MethodHandle` to maintain compatible with java8 and java11 at the same time:
+The class `clojure.lang.Reflector` uses a `MethodHandle` to maintain compatibility with java8 and java11 at the same
+time:

 ``` java
 static {